 This financial calculator provides users powerful and easy-to-use financial calculators.
 Users can always look description part of calculator when they get confused so that they can reach descriptions and examples of the calculator.
-Our financial calculator has many useful calculators which are Time value of Money (TVM) Calculator, Net Present Value (NPV) Calculator, Compound Interest Calculator, Return on Investment (ROI) Calculator, Bond Calculator, Stock Caclulators, Tip Calculator.
+Our financial calculator has many useful calculators which are Mortgage Calculator, Time value of Money (TVM) Calculator, Net Present Value (NPV) Calculator, Compound Interest Calculator, Return on Investment (ROI) Calculator, Bond Calculator, Stock Caclulators, Tip Calculator.

 Stock Calculators also have seven handy, important financial calculators.
 They are the following: Black Scholes Calculator, Capital Asset Pricing Model(CAPM) Calculator, Constant Growth Stock Calculator, Nonconstant Growth Stock Calculator, Weighted Average Cost of Capital(WACC) Calculator, Holding Period Return Calculator, Expected Return Calculator.